 What are Some of the Practical Limits of the Value of a Personal Injury Claim?

 The following factors can place practical limitations on your ability to recover full compensation:

-- Comparative fault can reduce the amount of your competition if you were partly responsible for your own injuries.
+- Comparative fault can reduce the amount of your compensation (or eliminate it altogether) if you were partly responsible for your own injuries.